CelalTurkoglu/web_ai_automation/README.md

 Some information that is the same in different articles is entered into the code manually.
 Some of this information is not written in the article anyway.
 This was my first time using an AI API.
+You can watch how the program works from the link ( https://www.youtube.com/watch?v=pgxG3jclCm4&ab_channel=CelalT%C3%9CRKO%C4%9ELU ).